MasoniteFramework/docs/prologue/contributing-guide.md

 ## Pull Request Process

-Please read this process carefully to prevent pull requests from being rejected.
+**Please read this process carefully to prevent pull requests from being rejected.**

 1. You should open an issue before making any pull requests.
 Not all features will be added to the framework and some may be better off as a third party package or not be added at all.
 It wouldn't be good if you worked on a feature for several days and the pull request gets rejected for reasons that could have been discussed in an issue for several minutes.
 2. Ensure any changes are well commented and any configuration files that are added have docstring comments on the variables it's setting.
 See the comments section above.
 3. Update the `MasoniteFramework/docs` repo \(and the README.md inside `MasoniteFramework/masonite` repo if applicable\) with details of changes to the UI.
 This includes new environment variables, new file locations, container parameters, new feature explanations etc.
 4. Name your branches in the form of `<feature|fix>/<issue-number>`.
 For example if you are doing a bug fix and the issue number is `576` then name your branch `fix/576`.
 This will help us locate the branches on our computers at later dates.
 If it is a new feature name it `feature/576`.
-5. You must add unit testing for any changes made.
-Of the three repositories listed above, only the `masonite` repo require unit testing.
+5. You **must** add unit testing for any changes made before the PR will be merged.
+If you are unsure how to write unit tests of the repositories listed above, you may open the pull request anyway and we will add the tests together.
-6. Increase the version numbers in any example files and the README.md to the new version that this Pull Request would represent.
-The versioning scheme we use is [RomVer](http://blog.legacyteam.info/2015/12/romver-romantic-versioning/).
+6. Increase the version numbers in any example files (like setup.py) and to the new version that this Pull Request would represent.
+The versioning scheme we use is [SEMVER](https://semver.org/).
-7. The PR must pass the Travis CI build.
-The Pull Request can be merged in once you have a successful review from two other collaborators, or one review from a maintainer or Masonite creator.
+7. The PR must pass the GitHub actions that run on pull requests.
+The Pull Request can be merged in once you have a successful review from two other collaborators, or one review from a maintainer.

 ## Branching

 Branching is also important.
 Depending on what fixes or features you are making you will need to branch from \(and back into\) the current branch.
 Branching for Masonite simple:

 1\) All of Masonite repositories, packages, etc. follow the same basic branching flow.

 2\) Each repository has: a current release branch, previous release branches, a master branch and a develop branch.

 3\) The current release branch is what the current release is on.
 So for example, Masonite is on version 2.3 so the current release branch will be `2.3`.

 4\) Previous release branches are the same thing but instead are just previous versions.
-So if Masonite is currently on `2.3` then the previous release branches could be `2.0`, `2.1`, `2.2`, etc. 5\) The master branch is a staging branch that will eventually be merged into the current release branch.
+So if Masonite is currently on `4.0` then the previous release branches could be `3.0`, `2.1`, `2.2`, etc.

+5\) The master branch is a staging branch that will eventually be merged into the current release branch.
 Here is where all non breaking changes will be staged \(new non breaking features and bug fixes\).

-6\) The develop branch is a staging branch **to the next major version**.
-So for example, Masonite will be on version `2.3`.
+6\) The `develop` branch is a staging branch **to the next major version**.
+So for example, Masonite will be on version `4.0`.
 If you have an idea for a feature but it will break the existing feature then you will branch from \(and back into\) the `develop` branch.
-This branch will eventually be merged into `2.4` and become apart of the next major version when that is released.
+This branch will eventually be merged into `4.1` branch and become apart of the next major version when that is released.

 ### Examples:

 For example, if you want to make a new feature and you know it will not break anything \(like adding the ability to queue something\) then you will branch from the master branch following the Pull Request flow from above.
 The PR will be open to the master branch.
-This feature will then be merged into the current release branch and be released as a new minor version bump \(`2.3.1`\).
+This feature will then be merged into the current release branch and be released as a new minor version bump \(`4.1.0`\).

 Bug fixes that do not break anything is the same process as above.

-New feature will be the same process but be branched off of the `develop` branch.
+New features will be the same process but be branched off of the `develop` branch.
 You will make your change and then open a pull request to the `develop` branch.
-This is a long running branch and will merge once the next major version of Masonite is ready to be released.
+This is a long running branch and will be merged once the next major version of Masonite is ready to be released.

 ## Code of Conduct